php-ru/symfony-docs-ru/components/http_foundation.rst

 ~~~~~~~~~~~~~

 When sending a file, you must add a ``Content-Disposition`` header to your
 response.
-While creating this header for basic file downloads is easy, using
+While creating this header for basic file downloads is straightforward,
-non-ASCII filenames is more involving.
+using non-ASCII filenames is more involving.
 The
-:method:`Symfony\\Component\\HttpFoundation\\ResponseHeaderBag::makeDisposition`
+:method:`Symfony\\Component\\HttpFoundation\\HeaderUtils::makeDisposition`
 abstracts the hard work behind a simple API::

+    use Symfony\Component\HttpFoundation\HeaderUtils;
     use Symfony\Component\HttpFoundation\Response;
     use Symfony\Component\HttpFoundation\ResponseHeaderBag;

     $fileContent = ...; // the generated file content
     $response = new Response($fileContent);

-    $disposition = $response->headers->makeDisposition(
+    $disposition = HeaderUtils::makeDisposition(
-        ResponseHeaderBag::DISPOSITION_ATTACHMENT,
+        HeaderUtils::DISPOSITION_ATTACHMENT,
         'foo.pdf'
     );

     $response->headers->set('Content-Disposition', $disposition);

+.. versionadded:: 4.2
+    The static ``HeaderUtils::makeDisposition()`` method was introduced in Symfony 4.2.

 Alternatively, if you are serving a static file, you can use a
 :class:`Symfony\\Component\\HttpFoundation\\BinaryFileResponse`::